jbhul/koreader-calibre-plugin/README.md

      HTML, with _Interpret this column as_ set to _HTML_.

    There are additional settings for:
    - Sync only if changes are more recent: Checks retrieved **Last Sync Date** against date on file.
    - No sync if book has already been finished: If **percent read** is _100_ or if **reading status** is _finished_ don't update data.
    - Automatic Sync on device connection: Silently sync's from KOReader when device is connected
+   - If you use a sidecar location other than Book Folder like docsettings or hashdocumentsettings you can specify a path to search for sidecars in using the format D:/path_to_koreader/docsettings or hashdocsettings/, otherwise leave blank.

-1. Add _KOReader Sync_ to _main toolbar when a device is connected_, if it
+2. Add _KOReader Sync_ to _main toolbar when a device is connected_, if it
     isn't there already.
-2. Right-click the _KOReader Sync_ icon and _Configure_.
+3. Right-click the _KOReader Sync_ icon and _Configure_.
-3. Map the metadata you want to sync to the newly created calibre columns.
+4. Map the metadata you want to sync to the newly created calibre columns.
-4. Click _OK_ to save your mapping.
+5. Click _OK_ to save your mapping.
-5. From now on just click the _KOReader Sync_ icon to sync all mapped metadata for all books on the connected device to calibre.
+6. From now on just click the _KOReader Sync_ icon to sync all mapped metadata for all books on the connected device to calibre.

 **Note:** Some field are depreciated and removed from plugin since they are